awslabs/aws-deployment-framework/docs/admin-guide.md

 If this last pipeline turned green, to be sure that all went well, you can release changes in a pipeline of your choice to test them.

-### Update the default branch of the bootstrap repository
+### Update the default branch of the bootstrap/pipelines repository

 ADF will automatically detect the default branch that is configured for the CodeCommit repository.